-- The yard vaccination policy

-There is an EHV vaccine that is licensed to reduce clinical sign severity, duration and viral shedding in instances of respiratory disease and abortion presentations.
-However there is currently no licensed vaccine available to prevent neurological disease.
-To discuss vaccination against EHV, talk to your vet.
+Have a yard vaccination policy: An EHV vaccine is licensed to reduce clinical sign severity, duration and viral shedding of respiratory disease and abortion presentations.
+However, there is currently no licensed vaccine available to prevent neurological disease.
 We do not advise vaccinating horses that have had recent potential contact with a case of EHV.

-- Approach to sick horses

-Plan where they can be isolated, how hygiene measures will be implemented (separate dedicated equipment, muck heap and carers) and have thermometers available to monitor twice daily temperatures of all in contact horses.
+Plan how to manage sick horses: Plan where they can be isolated, how hygiene measures will be implemented (separate dedicated equipment, muck heap and carers) and have thermometers available to twice daily monitor temperatures of all in contact horses.

-- Approach to new arrivals

-Quarantine new arrivals away from other horses, for a minimum of 2 weeks - keep them physically separated, ideally in the isolation facility, and use separate equipment and carers/deal with them last.
-Monitor them during quarantine; visually checking for nasal and ocular discharges, lymph node enlargement and leaving of food, listening for coughing and twice daily checking and recording of rectal temperature.
+Plan how to manage new arrivals: Quarantine new arrivals for a minimum of 2 weeks - keep them physically separated, and use separate equipment and carers/deal with them last.
+Monitor them during quarantine; visually checking for nasal and ocular discharges, lymph node enlargement and leaving of food.
+Listen for coughing and record rectal temperature twice daily.
 Contact your vet if any signs of infection are noted.